Want SEO results?

 And last but not least, make sure that it is absolutely clear to Google what page should rank for what.

 Do this through keyword usage and link anchor text.

 To make sure your content is up to snuff, check out tools like Link-Assistant, which will test factors like page length and keyword usage.

-2. Build Links Through Press and Quality Content for SEO Results
+2. Build Links Through Press and Quality Content

 Search engines like Google use them to discover new pages and determine how well those pages should rank in their search results.